Montana/ARM-blog/2020-10-14-on-demand-arm.md

 <!-- more -->

 You can view the ARM DevSummit 2020 webinar [here](https://devsummit.arm.com/agenda/?search=Travis#/).
-Make sure any questions you might are placed in the Q&A. We look forward to answering your questions and hopefully you will enjoy this perfect implementation of Graviton2.
+Make sure any questions you might have are placed in the Q&A. We look forward to answering your questions and hopefully you will enjoy this perfect implementation of Graviton2.